tifapp/FitnessProjectBackend/README.md

 └── <your_data_type_folder> (e.g., users, products, etc.)
     ├── routes.ts
     ├── transactions.ts
-    └── SQLStatements.ts (This is where you add your SQL statements)
+    └── SQL.ts (This is where you add your SQL statements)
 ```

 In this file, write your SQL statements for the new route.
 This SQL statement should return the desired query result for your route.